evajavadev/ExamplesOnBuilderPattern/README.md

 I did a "sout" (IntelliJ's `System.out.println`) to start out.
 When printing an object to a `print stream`, it will return a string representation of a `hash code`.
 This integer simply just shows the object's physical address.

-The highest class in Java is the `Object class`.
-And from here all objects inherit methods.
+The highest class in Java is the [`Object class`](https://docs.oracle.com/javase/10/docs/api/java/lang/Object.html).
+From here all objects inherit methods.
 One of the methods is `toString()`.

-And when this method isn't overridden, it usually return an object's physical address.
+And when this method isn't overridden, it usually returns an object's physical address.

 ![the first promt on computer components](/images/soutComputerComponents1.jpg)